arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/recursion/intro/README.md

 Cons(3, Cons(2, Cons(1, Nil)))
 ```

 However, it would be nicer to have a function to do this for us.
+We can use arbitrary recursion to do this.
-We'll call it `downFrom`.
+We'll call the function `downFrom`.

 ```kotlin:ank
 fun downFrom(i: Int): IntList =